jnf/jnf.dev/src/markdown-talks/2019-abstractions/content.md

 First some facts, then some process, and finally some math.

 ![every byte transferred from server to client costs 💰 + 🕐. screen shot showing Amazon Cloudfront pricing (first 10tb for $0.85) and Movistar's pricing (5Bss/Mb)](./images/026.gif)
+We pay AWS to store our bundles and deliver them, on demand, to users' browsers.
+Our users pay their ISP to download and deliver the data they've requested.
+So every byte is paid for at least twice, but the cost scales are nowhere near balanced.
+AWS charges us **eight cents** for **ten terabytes** of transfer out of the CDN.
+Movistar, a cellular data provider operating in Venezuela, charges **5 Bss** (the local currency--more on that in a moment) **per megabyte**.
+Knowing this, we can derive exactly what a user will _spend_ in order to _earn_ on our platform.

 ![J.G. is a Super 5, completed 1090 tasks in February 2019, and earned $72.10USD](./images/027.jpeg)
+So let's do that.
+JG is a Super5&mdash;a highly skilled and prolific annotator on our platform&mdash;living in Venezuela.
+During February 2019, JG completed 1,090 discrete tasks and earned $72.10USD.

-![Spare5 is so cool, had 92 Rails production deploys in February, 9 of which involved CSS](./images/028.jpeg)
+![Spare5 is so cool, had 92 Rails production deploys in February, 9 of which involved CSS](./images/028.jpeg) Spare5 is our annotation platform.
+During the same month, we deployed the Rails backend 92 times.
+Nine of those deployments contained CSS changes.

 ![let's just talk about the week of February 11th 📆](./images/029.jpeg) 1090 tasks and 92 deploys are still pretty big numbers, so let’s drill down even further, and visualize the work JG did during just one week in February.

-![an animation showing the progression from sql query to results to ruby parsing script to csv](./images/030.gif)
+![an animation showing the progression from sql query to results to ruby parsing script to csv](./images/030.gif) Here's the only code in my entire talk, and it's a truncated screenshot.
+To visualize the work JG completed, I...

+- wrote a database query that returned each unit of work JG completed, along with when and how much they earned.
+- then munged that through a Ruby script that grouped that time into _tasking sessions_, which I defined as consecutive work fifteen or fewer minutes between finishing one and starting the next.
+- then exported that to a CSV file structured to be imported to Google Calendar.

 ![screenshot of a google calendar for one week in February.
 Many 'tasking sessions' are shown as blocks of time](./images/031.jpeg)
+And there you go.
 One week of tasking sessions, in a calendar view.
 Hashtag manager life.
-A session is a contiguous block of submitted tasks with less than 15 minutes between the end of one and the start of the next.
+Likely imperfect but representative of how JG spent their tasking time.

 ![the same calendar screenshot, but blocks indicating production deploys have been added, showing that deploys often happen in the middle of tasking sessions](./images/032.jpeg)
-Overlay production application deploys (in pink), which, at the time, included the CSS bundle (cache busting).
-Same week, 13 deploys.
-Only 2 actually touched the CSS.
-Every green box after a red box is a time we forced JG to re-download the CSS bundle.
-Roughly 8-10 times.
+Using a similar approach, I can then overlay production deployments (in pink).
+At the time, these deployments included cache-busting the CSS bundle.
+During the same week, we had **13** deploys, of which only **2** contained actual CSS changes.
+Every green box after a pink box is a time we forced JG to re-download the CSS bundle, roughly 8-10 times.

-Most of the time, even though we forced a re-download, it was exactly the same code.
+Most of the time, even though we forced a re-download, it was _exactly the same CSS_.

 ![now the tasking session calendar blocks are overlaid with just two production deploys, representing the two deploys that affected the CSS](./images/033.jpeg)
-The code only changed twice, here, in blue.
+The CSS only changed twice, here, in blue.
-Conservatively six unnecessary downloads, or ~7.5mb of CSS J.G. isn’t going to use.
+Conservatively six unnecessary downloads, or **~7.5mb** of CSS JG isn’t going to use.
 For reference, the assets unique to a large task, assuming nothing cached, is about 2.5mb.
-So that’s three jobs we asked them to download (and pay for), for the privilege of using our application.
+So that’s three tasks we asked JG to download (and pay for), for the privilege of using our application.

 ![an animation showing a 🚗 moving to the center, followed the crossed-out text '1300 x 8', the crossed-out text '1300 x 2' and the highlighted text '34 x 2' ](./images/034.gif)
 Let’s connect it to our previous metaphor.
 During the week of 2/11.
 JG paid the CSS tax 8 times.